qiao-ziqi/qiao-ziqi.github.io/research.markdown

 permalink: /research/
 ---

-# Thesis: Three Chapters on Markets with Frictions
+# Dissertation: Three Chapters on Markets with Frictions

 **Market Liquidity and Inventory Cycles**